Your Employee Assistance Program is a support service that can help you take the first step toward change.

 Health literacy is your ability to access and interpret health information and make well-informed decisions about your health.
 It affects your ability to:

 Health literate people have the ability to solve problems, process information and understand what steps to take to achieve better health.
-But, according to the Canadian Council on Learning, many of us are health illiterate.
-In fact, 60 per cent of Canadians lacked the necessary skills to manage their health and health-care needs adequately, and the most susceptible populations are seniors, the unemployed and immigrants (especially those who do not speak English).
+In fact, only 12 percent of adults have Proficient health literacy, according to the National Assessment of Adult Literacy, and the most susceptible populations are older adults (ages 65 and other), followed by unemployed and immigrants (especially those who do not speak English).

 Why is health literacy important?